testcontainers/testcontainers-native/README.md

 sends a simple HTTP request to this service, and verifies the response.
 We will not be using any C/C++ test framework for that.

+For a test framework framework example, see the [Google Test sample project](./demo/google-test/).

 ### Build the project